 Against liberal order, this political vision undergirding the first formulation was reactionary.
 Seeking to restore the ghetto, Baron writes in 1927 with naïve brio, “Such revaluations of the Middle Ages are part, perhaps, of a general modern tendency in historical studies, reflecting changes in our modern outlook.
 Liberal laissez faire is being more and more supplanted by a system of great trusts, protectionism, Fascism, Sovietism.
 Growing dissatisfaction with democracy and parliamentarianism has brought about a movement back to a modified medievalism.
 This is a medievalism on a higher plane, perhaps, but a medievalism just the same, of organization, standardization, and regulation” (GE: p.63).

 There is much more about the new medievalism in the epilogue to the first edition of A Social and History of the Jews.
 Baron is sure that anti-Semitism was not deeply rooted in the “consciousness of the Russian masses.”
 In the Soviet Union, he saw a place for Jewish rights along with other ethnic nationalities (SRH, vol. 2, p.417).
 Italian fascism, he calls tolerant, and he upholds the Jewish community law of 1931 as having “reestablished the Jewish community as a body of public law with the right of taxation, and has thus ended a long period of anarchy and disintegration.”
-As Baron pointed out, “Some Jews actually hold position of trust and confidence in the fascist party and government” (Ibid., pp.419, 420).
+As Baron pointed out, “Some Jews actually hold positions of trust and confidence in the fascist party and government” (Ibid., pp.419, 420).
 Also Poland under Pilsudski in the interwar period “adhered in principle to Jewish equality, reestablished the Jewish community as an effective organ of religion autonomy,” and even encouraged Zionist international gatherings (Ibid, p.420).
-Baron defended anti-Jewish legislation as a sop to the anti-Semitic right, not to “the dictator’s anti-Jewish animus.”
+Baron defended anti-Jewish legislation as a sop to the anti-Semitic right, and did not reflect “the dictator’s anti-Jewish animus.”

 Finally, about Baron’s complete misreading of Nazism in the first edition of A Social and Religious History of the Jews, see this remarkable passage cited by David Engel.
 The “anti-Jewish preachment of German national socialism must not conceal the fact that it is not necessarily the new social order sought by the Nazis that is overtly hostile to the Jewish people.
 This revolt of the German petty bourgeoisie…raged against the Jews much more because they had furnished a number of distinguished leaders to the proletarian groups…than in their capacity of capitalists.
 But this is more in the nature of a historical accident….
 In this struggle the Hitlerites have long drawn their major financial support from capitalist circles, and reciprocated by constantly toning down their anticapitalistic exhortations.
 Even Jewish capitalists have been treated with comparative mildness.
 Thus a movement which started out to destroy ‘Jewish’ finance capital and ‘interest servitude’ has concentrated all its implacable ire upon middle-class Jewish doctors, lawyers and shopkeepers….
 Economic realities, however, reassert themselves…, and various decrees of the cabinet ministers for Economics and the Interior, Schmitt, Schacht and Frick, were issued to preserve, at least temporarily, Jewish big business.
 Whether and how soon these economic and expansionist considerations will put an end to the excesses of racial and nationalist frenzy, it is too early to judge” (SRH, vol. 2, pp.418-19, 421-22).